Weekly Shōnen Jump

 Weekly Shōnen Jump (週刊少年ジャンプ, Shūkan Shōnen Janpu) is a weekly shōnen manga anthology published in Japan by Shueisha under the Jump line of magazines.
 The manga series within the magazine consist of many action scenes and a fair amount of comedy.
 Chapters of the series that run in Weekly Shōnen Jump are collected and published in tankōbon volumes under the Jump Comics imprint every two to three months.
-It is one of the longest-running manga magazines, with the first issue being released with a cover date of August 1, 1968.
+It is one of the longest-running manga magazines, with the first issue being released on July 11, 1968.

 The magazine has sold over 7.5 billion copies since 1968, making it the best-selling comic/manga magazine, ahead of competitors such as Weekly Shōnen Magazine and Weekly Shōnen Sunday.
 The mid-1980s to the mid-1990s represents the era when the magazine's circulation was at its highest, 6.53 million copies per week, with a total readership of 18 million people in Japan.
 Throughout 2021, it had an average circulation of over 1.3 million copies per week.
 Many of the best-selling manga series—including One Piece, Dragon Ball, Naruto, Demon Slayer: Kimetsu no Yaiba, Slam Dunk, and KochiKame: Tokyo Beat Cops, all of which are among the top ten best-selling manga of all time—originate from Weekly Shōnen Jump.

 Weekly Shōnen Jump has sister magazines such as Jump SQ, V Jump, Saikyō Jump, and digital counterpart Shōnen Jump+ which boasts its own exclusive titles.
 The magazine has also had several international counterparts, including the North American Weekly Shonen Jump.
 It also spawned a crossover media franchise including anime and video games (since Famicom Jump) which bring together various Shōnen Jump characters.